BigSoftVideo/CAVA360VR2.0/docs/README.md

 ![Diagram of commands](media/commands.png)

+The top section shows the controller buttons.
+Sometimes you have to play around with the controller for the VR setup to find where the `MENU 2` button is or the grip.
+On some controllers the touchpad is replaced by a joystick; experiment to find out how to view and select from the options on the radial menus.
+The bottom sections shows the keyboard commands and shortcuts to do the equivalent action in non-VR mode.
 Non-VR mode users can do everything that VR mode users can do, except use the drawing tools to mark up the video.

 ## Setting up CAVA360VR with your own data